waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Super Nerd (Victory Road 1F):** FLAREON (Lv53), TENTACRUEL (Lv53), NINETALES (Lv53), DEWGONG (Lv53)

 ## C. Trainer Battle Rules
-- **No Respawns:** Defeated trainers do NOT respawn after leaving and re-entering a map.
-They become permanent, impassable obstacles.
+- **No Respawns:** Defeated trainers do NOT respawn.
+They become permanent obstacles that are impassable by normal movement, but can be bypassed by using the `gem_pathfinder` tool with the `ignorable_coords` parameter.

 # III.
 Puzzle Solutions & Progress